Biggest 2016 risk may be the one just behind us: oil

 "There is a risk that a milder winter, slower EM growth, and the (potential) lifting of international Iranian sanctions will cause inventories to build further," the bank told clients this week.
 "These factors imply that the near-term risks to the forecast remain skewed to the downside.
 If oil prices breach logistical and storage capacity, they think oil prices could collapse to production costs as low as $20/bbl."

-If that proved correct, it would pull out another thread in this year's already unraveling market.
+If that proved correct, it would pull out another thread in this year's already unravelling market.

 And the market stress gets amplified in many different ways - not least in the drain on world markets from lower central bank reserves and petrodollar savings in big energy exporting nations.
 The rundown of these savings combined with rising Federal Reserve interest rates could well put upward pressure on long-term interest rates over time as the reversal of the commodities supercycle twins with its bond market equivalent.